-HANDS is committed to building bridges between the US and Egypt to further our mutual goals.
-In line with this mission, HANDS is working with the US Department of State, Bureau of Educational and Cultural Affairs, as an implementing partner in the Professional Fellows Program, bringing mid-level professionals and emerging leaders from Egypt and Tunisia to the US to build their knowledge in the field of economic empowerment, disability advocacy, women’s rights and many other important fields.
-The goal is to allow fellows to explore mechanisms and strategies that the government, civil society and private sector can employ to further contribute to the full participation of women in society.
+HANDS is committed to building bridges between the US, Egypt, Tunisia, and Morocco to further our mutual goals.
+In line with this mission, HANDS is working with the US Department of State, Bureau of Educational and Cultural Affairs, as an implementing partner in the Professional Fellows Program, bringing mid-level professionals and emerging leaders from Egypt, Tunisia, and Morocco to the US to build their knowledge in the field of economic empowerment, disability advocacy, women’s rights and many other important fields.
+The goal is to allow fellows to explore mechanisms and strategies that the government, civil society and private sector can employ to further contribute to the full participation of women and people with disabilities in society.

 The PFP allows participants to exchange experiences, and build institutional and personal relationships.
 This is especially important as Egypt and Tunisia – two of the leaders in the Arab Spring – are facing severe economic challenges as they seek ways to establish more democratic systems of governance.
 The program aims to empower participants to be more successful in their spheres of work by providing opportunities to gain knew knowledge and experience.
 These experiences include fellowships with a variety of government and private entities, opportunities to meet with counterparts from around the world who share the same goals and cultural enrichment that enhances the experiences of the participants during their time in the US.

 The first part of the exchange program consists of a fellowship with an organization based in the US.
 Once the fellows arrive in the US, they are divided into smaller groups and placed with different organizations around the country.
 This experience lasts approximately four weeks and is designed to expose the participants to the business practices of American organizations.
 Additionally, the program participants will have the opportunity to build lasting connections with Americans who are committed to the same development goals.